 Petitioner will develop the Project in substantial compliance with representations made to the Land Use Commission, or inform the Commission if otherwise.
 In a letter dated September 9, 1997 we informed you of our intent to develop the Puakea Golf Course in two phases rather than one.
 Subsequently, on November 18, 1997, with 10 of the planned 18 holes completed, the course was open to the public.
-We have received an offer and entered into an agreement to purchase the 4.5-acre multifamily parcel (Parcel 12) adjacent to Puako Subdivision.
-It is the buyer's intent to develop single-family houselots and build single-family units for sale.
-Closing of sale is contingent upon satisfaction of certain provisions in the purchase agreement and is anticipated in 2002.
-Ongoing efforts to fine tune the master plan to best accommodate current needs and market trends continue.
-In this light we are currently considering possible modifications to the golf course layout and roadway configurations.
-If substantial changes to the Project are contemplated, we will consult with and receive necessary approvals from the Land Use Commission and other appropriate government agencies prior to implementation.
+We had received an offer and entered into an agreement to purchase the 4.5-acre multifamily parcel (Parcel 12) adjacent to Puako Subdivision.
+It was the buyer's intent to develop single-family houselots and build single-family units for sale.
+However, the agreement was later dissolved at the request of the buyer.
+Grove Farm Properties now plans to develop single family house lots on this parcel and has begun the County subdivision and rezoning processes.
+We expect final subdivision approval and rezoning to occur this summer.
+Ongoing efforts to fine-tune the master plan to best accommodate current needs and market trends continue.
+Last year we obtained County approval for certain minor zoning amendments related to the golf course layout and residential and roadway configurations.
+On October 1, 2001 petitioner met with LUC Executive Director Anthony Ching to discuss the changes and review the project status. substantial changes to the Project are contemplated, we will consult with and receive necessary approvals from the Land Use Commission and other appropriate government agencies prior to implementation.